mepsee/.github/profile/README.md

 TBD

+### Strong Codegen Integration

+Selecting styles from code appears very frequently.
+Type-safe selection can bring us to the next step on DX.

-## Why is the name mepsee?
+## Why is the name `mepsee`?

-We caught up on the naming idea from 맵시(meaning *style* in Korean); its actual Romanization is "maepsi", but "mepsee" serves similar pronunciation and seems great.
+We caught up on the naming idea from 맵시(meaning *style* in Korean); its actual Romanization is `maepsi`, but `mepsee` serves similar pronunciation and seems great.